nicholasgonzalez1/Gun_Violence_Analysis/README.md

 </figure>

 ## Analyze Other Cities
 The python notebook used to make this visualization can be downloaded and executed for other cities of the user's interest.
+The notebook guides the user by making sure they import the proper libraries and properly load the dataset.
+Be sure to change the 'city' and 'state' variables when instructed in order to view other cities.